GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 To authenticate requests to the cluster's Kubernetes API server initiated by specific Google Identity users coming from the gateway, SSH to K3s machine and update required RBAC policies in K3s cluster.

-- The impersonation policy that authorizes the Connect agent to send requests to the Kubernetes API server on behalf of a user.
+- The impersonation policy authorizes the Connect agent to send requests to the Kubernetes API server on behalf of a user.

     - Replace `your-user-name@your-domain.com` with your user account.
     - Replace `your-service-account@example-project.iam.gserviceaccount.com` with the service account created earlier.
     - Cloud build uses GCP managed Service Account `project-number@@cloudbuild.gserviceaccount.com`. replace `project-number` with your project number